 If a country does not appear in the return address section of the seller application, it is likely that we are unable to organise returns to this country so we recommend taking a look at our policy before you apply.

 Artfinder reserves the right to decline applications at our discretion.
 We regret that we cannot respond to individual queries regarding declined applications.

-We're currently experiencing a very high volume of applications and it may take up to 6 weeks for you to receive a response.
+We're currently experiencing a very high volume of applications and it may take between 6 - 8 weeks for you to receive a response.

 Please do not contact us about the status of your application if it has been less than 8 weeks since the submission.